nobraininside/dropQbsd/README.md

 ### System Updates (root only)

 All update commands are run as root.
 Root has no permanent network access — the `<updates>` PF table is populated on demand by each script.
+All update scripts log to `/var/log/dropQbsd_updates.log`.

 | Script | Run by | Purpose |
 | ------ | ------ | ------- |